restmap/restmap-node/README.md

 + Twitter - [@dawnimpulse](https://twitter.com/dawnimpulse)
 + Email - [dawnimpulse@gmail.com](mailto:dawnimpulse@gmail.com)

+### Treeware
+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/dawnimpulse/restmap) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ### License
 I used a very open license which grants you to use this libary in personal/commerical use without any fees/declaration etc. (but don't sell it claiming as your own)